leg100/cloud-build-status/README.md

 bats tests/integration.bats
 ```

-If they pass you should output like the following:
+If they pass you should see output like the following:

 ```bash
  ✓ in progress